Michelle Meadow

 Compelled to create art that embodies wholeness, my work arises from a deep search for meaning, a commitment to speaking truth, and a desire for connection.
 Through a contemplative and joyful practice of looking beyond the surface to the layers that lie beneath and beyond, new forms emerge—transcending their origins to become more fully alive.
 This exhilarating process is continuously inspired by the natural world, which sustains and mirrors our shared human experience.

-…steeped in endless inspiration gifted by nature.
-Her revolutionary method of transforming macro photography into 3-dimensional sculpture enables new beings to emerge from imagery seeking release from 2-dimensional planes, reflecting the transformative quality inherent in us all.
+…I am steeped in endless inspiration gifted by nature.
+My revolutionary method of transforming macro photography into three-dimensional sculpture enables new beings to emerge from imagery seeking release from two-dimensional planes, reflecting the transformative quality inherent in us all.

-Her career and ongoing training as a social worker granted her the profound privilege of witnessing the cathartic power of art and continues to fuel her passion for using creativity as a force for healing, both personally and within group and community settings.
-Her contemporary encaustic sculpture has earned recognition within the national and international encaustic art community and resides in both private and public collections across the United States and abroad, including the permanent collection at the Museum of Encaustic Art in Santa Fe, New Mexico.
+My career and ongoing training as a social worker granted me the profound privilege of witnessing the cathartic power of art and continues to fuel my passion for using creativity as a force for healing, both personally and within group and community settings.
+My contemporary encaustic sculpture has earned recognition within the national and international encaustic art community and resides in both private and public collections across the United States and abroad, including the permanent collection at the Museum of Encaustic Art in Santa Fe, New Mexico.

 Process

 Discovering the intersection of macro photography and encaustic fundamentally changed how I sculpt.
-I developed this method to impel my photographic images into sculptural pieces that can be seen, touched, and experienced in three dimensions, using beeswax as the unifying element.
-Drawn to the endless possibilities that call out from the imagery and wax, I search out forms beckoning for release from their two-dimensional planes– enabling a metamorphosis that brings them more fully alive.
-I continue to push the boundaries of creating through encaustic, using my love of painting, drawing, and ceramic to deepen the expression of my sculpture.
+I developed this method to impel my photographic images into sculptural pieces that can be seen, touched, and newly experienced, using beeswax as the unifying element.
+Drawn to the endless possibilities that call out from the imagery and wax, I search out forms beckoning for release from their two-dimensional planes, enabling a metamorphosis that brings them more fully alive.
+I continue to push the boundaries of creating through encaustic, using my love of painting, drawing, and ceramics to deepen the expression of my sculpture.
 Having always been captivated by the radiant qualities of nature, transforming the small bits found in the untamed world into regenerated beings is congruent with my history of using art as a means for personal change and healing.